On-Demand Options

 Continuing Education Information

-This webinar has been registered with the Florida Board of Professional Surveyors and Mappers for 2.0 continuing education credits.
-This webinar has been approved by the Missouri Board of APEPLSPLA for 2.0 PDUs.
+This webinar has been registered with the Florida Board of Professional Surveyors and Mappers for 6.0 continuing education credits.
+This webinar has been submitted to the Missouri Board of APEPLSPLA and the Tennessee Department of Commerce and Insurance for land surveyor course approval, which are currently pending.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).